pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-subclass.md

 Set step 1

-#|en| We start with the <code>JobItem</code> class, which tracks the time and materials used to fix a client's car in a local garage.
+#|en| We start with the `JobItem` class, which tracks the time and materials used to fix a client's car in a local garage.
 This class is also responsible for calculating the price client should pay.

 Select name of "getUnitPrice"

 #|en| The price usually consists of several items.
 First, it's the fixed cost of certain parts.
-Second, it's the cost of a mechanic's time, multiplied by his rate (that can be taken directly from the <code>Employee</code> class).
+Second, it's the cost of a mechanic's time, multiplied by his rate (that can be taken directly from the `Employee` class).

 #|en| So, the price is calculated in several ways, all of which sit in a single class.
-And that starts to smell as a <i>Large Class</i>.
+And that starts to smell as a *Large Class* .

-#|en| As a solution, we could extract the <code>LaborItem</code> subclass and move all code, which are associated with manual work, to that subclass.
+#|en| As a solution, we could extract the `LaborItem` subclass and move all code, which are associated with manual work, to that subclass.
 Then we could leave only fixed amounts in the original class.

 Go to after "JobItem"